 2 ¼ C. warm water (120 to 130 degrees)

-Mix the flour, honey, coconut oil, salt and yeast in bowl.
-I use a pastry blender to help blend up the coconut oil.
-Add the warm water and mix together.
-Add enough white flour so dough is easy to handle.
+Mix warm water, 3 cups of sifted flour, honey, aquafaba, salt and yeast in bowl.
+Let it sit in warm place and raise for 20 minutes.
+Then add enough sifted flour so dough is easy to handle.
 Put the dough on a lightly floured surface to knead or do it like me and knead it in the bowl.
 It is less of a mess I have to clean up.
 Knead the dough until it is smooth and elastic.
-Put it in a greased bowl, with greased side up and cover and let rise for 40 to 60 minutes.
+Cover and let rise for 40 to 60 minutes.

 The dough is ready when you touch the dough and the indent remains.
 Punch the dough down and divide into two equal balls.
 Roll out the dough to two 18×9 rectangles.
 Then you fold 9 inch sides crosswise into thirds and overlap the sides.
 Then roll up the dough as tight as you can, starting at the open end.
 Pinch the seam across the bread and then press side of dough to help seal that too and fold its end under loaf.
 You can now put your loaves in two grease bread pans seam side down and let rise for 40 to 45 minutes.
 Preheat your oven to 350 degrees.
 Place your loaves on the lowest rack so that they are in the center of the oven.